-BackboneFast, which is enabled by using the spanning-tree backbonefast global configuration command, starts when a root port or blocked port on a switch receives inferior BPDUs from its designated switch.
-An inferior BPDU identifies a switch that declares itself as both the root bridge and the designated switch.
+BackboneFast, which is enabled by using the spanning-tree backbonefast global configuration command, starts when a root port or blocked port on a switch receives inferior BPDUs from its designated bridge.
+An inferior BPDU identifies one switch as both the root bridge and the designated bridge.
 When a switch receives an inferior BPDU, it means that a link to which the switch is not directly connected (an indirect link) has failed (that is, the designated bridge has lost its connection to the root switch).
-Under spanning-tree rules, the switch ignores inferior BPDUs for the configured maximum aging time specified by the spanning-tree vlan vlan-id max-age global configuration command.
+Under spanning-tree rules, the switch ignores inferior BPDUs for the configured maximum aging time specified by the spanning-tree max-age global configuration command.
+The BackboneFast feature is supported only when the switch is running PVST.

 The switch tries to determine if it has an alternate path to the root switch.
 If the inferior BPDU arrives on a blocked port, the root port and other blocked ports on the switch become alternate paths to the root switch.
 (Self-looped ports are not considered alternate paths to the root switch.)
 If the inferior BPDU arrives on the root port, all blocked ports become alternate paths to the root switch.
-If the inferior BPDU arrives on the root port and there are no blocked ports, the switch assumes that it has lost connectivity to the root switch, causes the maximum aging time on the root port to expire, and becomes the root switch according to normal spanning-tree rules.
+If the inferior BPDU arrives on the root port and there are no blocked ports, the switch assumes that it has lost connectivity to the root switch, causes the maximum aging time on the root to expire, and becomes the root switch according to normal spanning-tree rules.

-If the switch has alternate paths to the root switch, it uses these alternate paths to send a root link query (RLQ) request.
-The switch sends the RLQ request on all alternate paths to the root switch and waits for an RLQ reply from other switches in the network.

-If the switch determines that it still has an alternate path to the root, it expires the maximum aging time on the port that received the inferior BPDU.
-If all the alternate paths to the root switch indicate that the switch has lost connectivity to the root switch, the switch expires the maximum aging time on the port that received the RLQ reply.
-If one or more alternate paths can still connect to the root switch, the switch makes all ports on which it received an inferior BPDU its designated ports and moves them from the blocking state (if they were in the blocking state), through the listening and learning states, and into the forwarding state.
+If the switch has alternate paths to the root switch, it uses these alternate paths to send a new kind of protocol data unit (PDU) called the Root Link Query PDU.
+The switch sends the Root Link Query PDU on all alternate paths to the root switch.
+If the switch determines that it still has an alternate path to the root, it causes the maximum aging time on the ports on which it received the inferior BPDU to expire.
+If all the alternate paths to the root switch indicate that the switch has lost connectivity to the root switch, the switch causes the maximum aging times on the ports on which it received an inferior BPDU to expire.
+If one or more alternate paths can still connect to the root switch, the switch makes all ports on which it received an inferior BPDU its designated ports and moves them out of the blocking state (if they were in the blocking state), through the listening and learning states, and into the forwarding state.

-Figure 16-7 shows an example topology with no link failures.
+Figure 12-7 shows an example topology with no link failures.
 Switch A, the root switch, connects directly to Switch B over link L1 and to Switch C over link L2.
 The Layer 2 interface on Switch C that connects directly to Switch B is in the blocking state.

-Figure 16-7 BackboneFast Example Before Indirect Link Failure
+Figure 12-7 BackboneFast Example Before Indirect Link Failure